-Separate again was the infamous Spanish Inquisition, started in 1478, a state institution used to identify conversos—Jews and Moors (Muslims) who pretended to convert to Christianity for purposes of political or social advantage and secretly practiced their former religion.
+Separate again was the infamous Spanish Inquisition, started in 1478, a state institution used to identify conversos—Jews and Muslims who pretended to convert to Christianity for political or social advantage and secretly practiced their former religion.
 More importantly, its job was also to clear the good names of many people who were falsely accused of being heretics.
 It was the Spanish Inquisition that, at least in the popular imagination, had the worst record of fulfilling these duties.

-The various inquisitions stretched through the better part of a millennia, and can collectively be called "the Inquisition."
+The various inquisitions stretched through the better part of a millennium, and can collectively be called “the Inquisition.”

 The Main Sources

 Fundamentalists writing about the Inquisition rely on books by Henry C. Lea (1825–1909) and G. G. Coulton (1858–1947).
-Each man got most of the facts right, and each made progress in basic research, so proper credit should not be denied them.
-The problem is that they did not weigh facts well, because they harbored fierce animosity toward the Church—animosity that had little to do with the Inquisition itself.
+Each man got most of the facts right, and each made progress in basic research.
+The problem is that they did not weigh facts well, because they harbored fierce animosity toward the Church that had little to do with the Inquisition itself.

 The contrary problem has not been unknown.
-A few Catholic writers, particularly those less interested in digging for truth than in diffusing a criticism of the Church, have glossed over incontrovertible facts and tried to whitewash the Inquisition.
-This is as much a disservice to the truth as an exaggeration of the Inquisition’s bad points.
-These well-intentioned, but misguided, apologists are, in one respect, much like Lea, Coulton, and contemporary Fundamentalist writers.
+A few Catholic writers have glossed over incontrovertible facts and tried to whitewash the Inquisition.
+These well-intentioned but misguided apologists are, in one respect, much like Lea, Coulton, and contemporary Fundamentalist writers.
 They fear, while the others hope, that the facts about the Inquisition might prove the illegitimacy of the Catholic Church.

 Don’t Fear the Facts

 But the facts fail to do that.
-The Church has nothing to fear from the truth.
-No account of foolishness, misguided zeal, or cruelty by Catholics can undo the divine foundation of the Church, though, admittedly, these things are stumbling blocks to Catholics and non-Catholics alike.
+No account of foolishness, misguided zeal, or cruelty by Catholics can undo the divine foundation of the Church, though admittedly these things are stumbling blocks to Catholics and non-Catholics alike.

 What must be grasped is that the Church contains within itself all sorts of sinners and knaves, and some of them obtain positions of responsibility.
 Paul and Christ himself warned us that there would be a few ravenous wolves among Church leaders (Acts 20:29; Matt.
 7:15).

 Thinking that Fundamentalists might have a point in their attacks on the Inquisition, Catholics tend to be defensive.
-This is the wrong attitude; rather, we should learn what really happened, understand events in light of the times, and then explain to anti-Catholics why the sorry tale does not prove what they think it proves.
+This is the wrong attitude; rather, we should learn what really happened, understand events in light of the times, and then explain to anti-Catholics why the sorry tale does not prove what they think.

 Many Fundamentalists believe, for instance, that more people died under the Inquisition than in any war or plague; but in this they rely on phony “statistics” generated by one-upmanship among anti-Catholics, each of whom, it seems, tries to come up with the largest number of casualties.